TBrost/Brost-Resume/docs/index.md

 	- Further wrangled and formatted data within Power-BI to show actionable insights and trends based on individual, comparison and aggregate site data.

 `July 2021 - Sep 2021`
-__Reseach and Business Development Center__, Research Analyst, Rexburg, ID
+__Reseach and Business Development Center__, - Research Analyst, Rexburg, ID

 - Worked with a small team to analyze past data and results from previous studies to recreate and improve upon a generalized economic survey and study of Madison county in comparison to Idaho and Eastern Idaho..
 - This was used to help plan and promote specific industries within the area and identify sectors of economic leakages for Madison county Idaho.

-### Statistics/Data Science/Quantitative Analysis
+### Statistics / Data Science / Quantitative Analysis

 `Sep 2022 - Present`
 __Brigham Young University - Idaho__, - Research Assistant, Rexburg, ID